Kelly Clarkson Using ‘The Voice’ To Heal After ‘American Idol’ Victory

-Kelly Clarkson is using her platform on The Voice to heal the bitterness she held after the inaugural season of American Idol when she was crowned the reality singing competition’s first winner in 2002.
+Kelly Clarkson is using her platform on The Voice to heal the bitterness she held after the inaugural season of American Idol when she was crowned the first winner of the reality singing competition in 2002.

 Clarkson explained in a telling interview with USA Today that while she should have been happy to win American Idol, her big victory came with an even bigger price to pay.